 IMPORTANT NEWS FOR THE READER: The main threats that Gridinsoft Anti-Malware detects are something that is important to know.

 Popular Rootkit Attack Examples

 But some rootkits are used for purely legitimate reasons.
-For example IT specialists use it for remote IT support or assist law enforcement.
+For example, IT specialists use it for remote IT support or to assist law enforcement.
 It’s more often that the rootkit is used for malicious purposes by the threat actors to manipulate a computer’s operating system and provide remote users with admin access.
 The attackers usually install rootkits in the following ways:

 - Infecting networks and IoT (Internet of Things).
 Threat actors look for edge points of entry in the IoT devices to insert a rootkit.
-After inserting the malware will spread further down the network taking control of other computers and workstations.
-Because more often IoT devices and the networks lack the security measures they are at a greater risk of getting infected with a rootkit than centralized computers and systems.
+After insertion, the malware will spread further down the network taking control of other computers and workstations.
+Because more often IoT devices and networks lack the security measures they are at a greater risk of getting infected with a rootkit than centralized computers and systems.